mathieu-girard/pyIM/README.txt

 - In a shell, python pyIM com_port baud_rate check_checksum e.g.: python com3 9600 1

 License:
 - This software is under the GPL license.
-Please look at: http://www.gnu.org/licenses/gpl-3.0.txt
+Look at: http://www.gnu.org/licenses/gpl-3.0.txt
-- pyIM, Python and third-party libraries *are not* linked in any case to KEYENCE.
+- pyIM, Python and third-party libraries *are not* linked in any case to the company KEYENCE.